k21971/EvilHack/doc/evilhack-changelog.md

 - Remove a bit of unnecessary code
 - Block monster health regeneration in the Valley of the Dead.
 - Paranoid water/lava
+- Add option to filter by unidentified in item menus